-5. Summary – The story of your why begins
+5. About (Previously called Summary) – The story of your why begins

-This section provides up to 2000 characters to tell your story.
-William Arruda is someone I admire who’s been doing personal branding for decades.
+The About section (Update June 2019: it previously was called Summary and was displayed in the Introduction Card.
+Now, it’s called About and shows up below the Introduction Card (and the highlight section) provides up to 2000 characters to tell your story.
+William Arruda, someone I admire, has been doing personal branding for decades.
 Read his recent Forbes article, How to Write a Stellar LinkedIn Summary for a thorough guide to write your summary.

 There is more to fully complete your LinkedIn profile.
 The job experience section and school section are extremely important.
 The effort to create your full summary is critical.

 But if you focus on these 5 elements, as you re-build your profile, you will dramatically enhance the first impression you make.

 It’s not difficult to improve your LinkedIn profile.
 It just takes time and dedication to complete.
 If you’re not sure where to start or want someone to help, feel free to contact me via the Wickpoint contact form.